akashyapcodes-netizen/myFirst-demo/README.md

 # myFirst-demo
-This is my first git hum repos
+This is my first git  repos